True Blue (Madonna song): Chart performance

 "True Blue" debuted on the US Billboard Hot 100 at number 40 the week of October 4, 1986.
 It was one of the year's highest-debuting singles, alongside "Say You, Say Me" and "Dancing on the Ceiling" by Lionel Richie.
 Almost one month later, it became Madonna's tenth consecutive top-ten single, which tied her with Brenda Lee as the second female in the rock era to score this amount of consecutive top-tens.
 "True Blue" reached the chart's third spot on November 15, and remained on that position for three consecutive weeks, and a total of 16 weeks on the chart overall.
 The song performed well on other Billboard charts, reaching the fifth and sixth spots of the Adult Contemporary and Hot Dance Club Songs charts, respectively.
-By the end of 1986, "True Blue" ranked 76th on the Billboard Hot 100 chart.
+"True Blue" ranked 76th on the Billboards year-end Hot 100 chart.
 In October 1998, the single was certified gold by the Recording Industry Association of America (RIAA) for shipment of 500,000 copies.
-In Canada,"True Blue" debuted in the 84th position of RPMs Top Singles chart on the week of September 27, 1986; two months later, it reached the chart's first spot.
+In Canada, "True Blue" debuted at number 84 on the RPM Top Singles chart for the week of September 27, 1986; two months later, it reached the chart's first spot, becoming Madonna's fifth number-one single in the nation and her third consecutive number one from the True Blue album, following "Live to Tell" and "Papa Don't Preach".

 In the United Kingdom, "True Blue" debuted at the third position of the singles chart on October 4, 1986.
 One week later, it reached the top spot and became Madonna's third number one in the country.
 "True Blue" was certified gold by the British Phonographic Industry (BPI) on October 10, 1986, and has sold over 557,000 copies as of March 2015.
 The single also saw success in Ireland, where it was Madonna's fourth number one hit.
 In Australia, the song reached the chart's top-five and was given a platinum certification by the Australian Recording Industry Association (ARIA) for the shipment of 70,000 copies.
 Similarly, in New Zealand, "True Blue" peaked within the chart's first three spots.
 The single was successful across Europe, reaching the top-five of most countries, and coming at number one on the European Hot 100 Singles chart.
 It had a moderate reception in Sweden, where it barely cracked the top 20.